Alice the Goon

 Alice the Goon is a fictional character in E. C. Segar's comic strip Thimble Theatre and in the Popeye cartoon series derived from it.
 Alice is an Amazonian giantess.

-First appearance of Alice the Goon in Thimble Theatre, December 10, 1933.
-Copyright was not renewed.

 The character is introduced as the slave and bodyguard of the sorceress Sea Hag.
 The Sea Hag has blackmailed Alice into service in exchange for the safety of Alice's child.
 Popeye helps Alice become the leader of a slave rebellion.
 Alice's role is loosely based on that of the rebel leader Spartacus.